 The action plan subsequently approved by the Board of Governors, in September 1999, called for the development of a Code of Conduct on the Safety and Security of Radioactive Sources.
-In September 2000, the Board of Governors took note of the Code, and the General Conference invited IAEA Member vi The G-8 also issued an action plan in which it lent its political support to the IAEA in connection with the Code.

-States to take note of it and to consider, as appropriate, means of ensuring its wide application.
+In September 2000, the Board of Governors took note of the Code, and the General Conference invited IAEA Member States to take note of it and to consider, as appropriate, means of ensuring its wide application.

 International support for the Code was soon expressed at the International Conference of National Regulatory Authorities with Competence in the Safety of Radiation Sources and the Security of Radioactive Material held in Buenos Aires in December 2000.
-The Buenos Aires Conference called upon States to provide for the application and implementation of the Code.vii
+The Buenos Aires Conference called upon States to provide for the application and implementation of the Code.20

-In 2001, the Secretariat, taking into account - inter alia - the major findings of the Buenos Aires Conference and the "Common Position"2, produced a Revised Action Plan for the Safety and Security of Radiation Sources (the Revised Action Plan, approved by the Board of Governors on 10 September 2001).
+In 2001, the Secretariat, taking into account - inter alia - the major findings of the Buenos Aires Conference and the "Common Position"20, produced a Revised Action Plan for the Safety and Security of Radiation Sources (the Revised Action Plan, approved by the Board of Governors on 10 September 2001).
 The Revised Action Plan called for the Secretariat to consult Member States on their experience in implementing the Code.
 The effectiveness of the Code was therefore reviewed at a meeting of technical and legal experts in August 2002.
 At that meeting, the Code's provisions relating to the security of sources were strengthened in the light of the events of 11 September 2001 and consensus was reached on a number of previously unresolved issues.
 It was recognized that further work was needed, however, especially in relation to the scope of the Code.
 A draft revised Code was made available to the Board of Governors and the General Conference in an IAEA document issued in August 2002.

 At a second meeting of technical and legal experts, held in March 2003, changes were made to some of the definitions in the Code and language encouraging the harmonization of the formats of national registers of radioactive sources was added.
 Also, progress was made towards defining the scope of the Code and with regard to the inclusion of provisions relating to import and export controls.
-As final consensus was not reached, however, the experts agreed that the resulting text should be circulated to all IAEA Member States for comment.